staudt/assurest/README.md

 # Assurest
-A nice Python library for testing REST services heavily inspired by [Rest Assured](http://rest-assured.io/).
+A nice Python library for testing REST services, inspired by [Rest Assured](http://rest-assured.io/).

 It looks like this: